 The world’s poorest countries tend to have the largest family sizes and fertility rates.
 When people have no economic security and cannot rely on their government and a social safety net, they often have children to ensure they will be looked after when they are older.
+In some cases, children are seen as essential to provide economic support to families with few other options, such as through labour in subsistence farming.
 Where child mortality is high, there is an even greater impetus to have more children.
 Those circumstances can lead in turn to a culture which values high family size.

-This understandable human impulse can contribute to a vicious cycle.
+The circumstances which lead people to value and have large families can contribute to a vicious cycle.
 Families living in poverty with large numbers of dependent children may perceive the need to take children out of education early, or marry off their daughters young.
-They will also often live in deprived communities where access to modern family planning is limited.
+They will also often live in communities where access to health care, education and modern family planning is limited.
+Women are very often the most disadvantaged by poverty, with even more limited educational and economic opportunities.
 All these factors combine to keep family sizes high, perpetuating the cycle.

 “My statement that ‘development is the best contraceptive’ became widely known and oft quoted.
 20 years later I am inclined to reverse this, and my position now is that ‘contraception is the best development’.”